 It’s important to note that you don’t want to be overconfident to avoid coming across as smug — that’s a huge no-no. You should simply stick to the facts about why you are the best candidate and the right person for the job.
 More importantly, you should keep your tone proactive and your voice clear as you say something along the lines of:

 “I believe I possess all the necessary experience and skills you’ve mentioned you need for this position.
 I’m positive that I’m one of the best candidates you’ve interviewed, and I aspire to be the best worker if hired.
 Multiple previous bosses have praised my people skills and self-motivation, so you can rest assured I’ll meet your expectations and aim to exceed them.
 My past projects gave me a lot of experience related to the position, but I’m also a fast learner who loves overcoming challenges.
 I’m determined, resourceful, and analytical, which are all qualities I’m sure will benefit this great brand.”

 Answer Example #6: Appeal to the deadline culture

-Deadlines are likely to be a crucial part of the position you’re applying for, so interviewers tend to respond well to candidates addressing the concept.
+Deadlines will likely be a crucial part of the position you’re applying for, so interviewers tend to respond well to candidates addressing the concept.

 Meeting a deadline could be the difference between the success or failure of a project.
 It could make the difference between receiving all your agreed-upon earnings or losing a chunk of it, especially in the home building and construction sector.